 Item # Item contents Chapter/Exhibit Page (b) any convictions in relation to fraudulent offences for at least the previous five years; (c) details of any bankruptcies, receiverships or liquidations with which a person described in (a) and (d) of the first subparagraph who was acting in the capacity of any of the positions set out in (a) and (d) of the first subparagraph was associated for at least the previous five years; (d) details of any official public incrimination and/or sanctions of such person by statutory or regulatory authorities (including designated professional bodies) and whether such person has ever been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of an issuer or from acting in the management or conduct of the affairs of any issuer for at least the previous five years.
-If there is no such information to be disclosed, a statement to that effect is to be made.
-Part II - Section B 50 (7.3 Fraudulent Offences and Bankruptcy, Etc.) 14.2.
+Part II - Section B 51 (7.3 Fraudulent Offences and Bankruptcy, Etc.) If there is no such information to be disclosed, a statement to that effect is to be made.
+14.2.
 Administrative, management, and supervisory bodies and senior management conflicts of interests.
-Part II - Section B 50 - 54 (7.4 Conflicts of Interest) 17.
+Part II - Section B 51 - 55 (7.4 Conflicts of Interest) 17.
 Employees 17.2.
 Shareholdings and stock options with respect to each person referred to in points (a) and (d) of the first subparagraph of item 14.1.
-Part II - Section B 54 - 56 (8.1 Directors' and Executive Officers' Holdings of Shares and Options) Exhibit I All sections 17.3 Description of any arrangements for involving the employees in the capital of the issuer.
-Part II - Section B 56 - 57 (8.2 Stock Plans) 20.7.
-Dividend policy, etc. 20.7.1 The amount of the dividend per share for each financial year for the period covered by the historical financial information Part II - Section B 39 (Dividend Rights) 20.8.
-Legal and arbitration proceedings Part II - Section B 44 - 45 (Legal Proceedings) 20.9.
-Significant change in the issuer's financial or trading position since the end of the last financial period Not applicable Not applicable
+Part II - Section B 55 - 57 (8.1 Directors' and Executive Officers' Holdings of Shares and Options) Description of any arrangements for involving the Exhibit I All sections 17.3 Description of any arrangements for involving the employees in the capital of the issuer.
+Part II - Section B 57 - 58 (8.2 Stock Plans) 20.7.
+Dividend policy, etc. 20.7.1 The amount of the dividend per share for each financial year for the period covered by the historical financial information Part II - Section B 37 - 38 (4.5 Rights Attached to the Securities - Dividend Rights)